How Does the Premium Tax Credit Work for Health Insurance?

 Self-employed health care tax credit

 But determining your subsidy amount is more complex if you're self-employed.
-In order to get the most from your tax credit, we recommend talking to a tax professional or tax preparation company that uses software that can address this issue.
+In order to get the most from your tax credit, it's a good idea to talk to a tax professional.

 Frequently asked questions